Falcon 9: Reliability

+In February 2025, another upper stage malfunction occurred after the launch of the Starlink Group 11-4 mission, which prevented the stage from executing its planned deorbit burn.
+It remained in orbit for two weeks before eventually falling near the city of Poznań, Poland in an uncontrolled reentry.
+Similar to the July 2024 failure, this anomaly was also caused by a liquid oxygen leak in the upper stage's engine.
+In March 2025, a Falcon 9 booster was lost when it caught fire and tipped over after a droneship landing following a Starlink launch.
+This failure was blamed on a fuel leak that occurred inside one of the first stage engines during ascent.
+Space journalist Eric Berger has argued that the main factor behind the recent anomalies is SpaceX's "ever-present pressure to accelerate, even while taking on more and more challenging tasks", noting that the company may have reached "the speed limit for commercial spaceflight".
+He also noted that SpaceX is under intense pressure to develop its super-heavy Starship rocket, with many talented engineers being moved off from the Falcon and Dragon programs onto Starship.

 Engine-out capability

-Like the Saturn, multiple engines allow for mission completion even if one fails.
+Like the Saturn family of rockets, multiple engines allow for mission completion even if one fails.
 Detailed descriptions of destructive engine failure modes and designed-in engine-out capabilities were made public.

 SpaceX emphasized that the first stage is designed for "engine-out" capability.
-CRS-1 in October 2012 was a partial success after engine no. 1 lost pressure at 79 seconds, and then shut down.
+CRS-1 in October 2012 was a partial success after engine number 1 lost pressure at 79 seconds, and then shut down.
 To compensate for the resulting loss of acceleration, the first stage had to burn 28 seconds longer than planned, and the second stage had to burn an extra 15 seconds.
 That extra burn time reduced fuel reserves so that the likelihood that there was sufficient fuel to execute the mission dropped from 99% to 95%.
 Because NASA had purchased the launch and therefore contractually controlled several mission decision points, NASA declined SpaceX's request to restart the second stage and attempt to deliver the secondary payload into the correct orbit.
 As a result, the secondary payload reentered the atmosphere.

 Merlin 1D engines have suffered two premature shutdowns on ascent.
 Neither has affected the primary mission, but both landing attempts failed.
-On an 18 March 2020 Starlink mission, one of the first stage engines failed 3 seconds before cut-off due to the ignition of some isopropyl alcohol that was not properly purged after cleaning.
-On another Starlink mission on 15 February 2021, hot exhaust gasses entered an engine due to a fatigue-related hole in its cover.
+On an March 18, 2020, Starlink mission, one of the first stage engines failed 3 seconds before cut-off due to the ignition of some isopropyl alcohol that was not properly purged after cleaning.
+On another Starlink mission on February 15, 2021, hot exhaust gasses entered an engine due to a fatigue-related hole in its cover.
 SpaceX stated the failed cover had the "highest... number of flights that this particular boot [cover] design had seen."